electro-framework/todomvc/Readme.md

 composer install
 ```

-If you don't have Bower installed on your machine, the command will get an error caused by that.
-Ignore it, Bower is not required for this project.
+**If you don't have Bower installed on your machine, the command will get an error caused by that.
+Ignore it, Bower is not required for this project.**

-### Using the framework's Command Line Interface (workman)
+### #2 Using the framework's Command Line Interface (workman)

 Electro comes with a command line interface (CLI), called `workman`, that allows you to perform several tasks from the command line.